Allied Health Science

 (required for BSN; RN to BSN students ONLY can take either)

-Offered at Austin, High Point, Montgomery, Online Programs, Orlando, Savannah, Tampa, and West Palm Beach.
+Offered at Austin, High Point, Montgomery, Online Programs, Orlando, Richmond, Savannah, Tampa, Virginia Beach, and West Palm Beach.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.